 When a group becomes out of position and more than 10 minutes behind the preceding group, all players in the group may be notified by a designated tournament official they are out of position and subject to timing.

-Teeing Ground/Through the Green, the timing of a player’s stroke will begin when he has had reasonable opportunity to reach his ball, it is his turn to play, and he can play without interference or distraction.
+Teeing Ground/General Area, the timing of a player’s stroke will begin when he has had reasonable opportunity to reach his ball, it is his turn to play, and he can play without interference or distraction.
 Time spent determining yardage counts as time taken for the stroke.

 On the putting green, timing of a player’s stroke will begin after a player has been allowed a reasonable amount of time to lift, clean, and replace his ball, repair his ball mark and other ball marks on his line of putt, and remove loose impediments on his line of putt.
 Time spent looking at the line of putt from beyond the hole and/or behind the ball will count as part of the time taken for the next stroke.